pepemanboy/Marlin-2.0-Ender-3-SKR-1.3/README.md

 4/5/2019 - Fork is working.
 Nozzle Fan is not working but need to test if its a hardware problem.
 Other Known issues is that the BLTouch probing matrix is centered too far back on the bed, pretty close to the back edge.
 Has something to do with home offsets or X/Y Minimum.

+# Printer mods
-This fork is meant for my Creality Ender-3 Modded machine with these properties/mods
+This fork is meant for my Creality Ender-3 Modded machine with these properties/mods (Note: I bought the printer from [TallDonkey](https://github.com/talldonkey/Marlin-2.0-Ender-3-SKR-1.3) and he did all these cool mods!):

 * Early Ender-3
 * Stock Display (CR10STOCKDISPLAY) using single ribbon cable